 The Program for Acquired Communication Disorders provides evaluation and treatment to adults who suffer from neurologically based speech, language, and cognitive deficits.
 These impairments are usually caused by stroke, head injury, Parkinson’s Disease, or other neurological problems, and result in a range of communication impairments, including:

-- Aphasia—Difficulty speaking, understanding, reading, and writing
+- Aphasia—Language impairment that affects speaking, understanding, reading, and writing

 - Cognitive Deficits—Difficulty with attention, memory, impulse control, abstract thinking, problem solving, and reasoning

 Evaluation services provide information to determine and/or confirm a diagnosis, develop a treatment plan, and monitor progress over time.